Skip to main content

 • a change of placement.

-IIS is typically provided for a minimum of six hours per week for students in a full-day program or a minimum of three hours per week for students in a half-day program.
+HHT is typically provided for a minimum of six hours per week for students in a full-day program or a minimum of three hours per week for students in a half-day program.

 How long will my child receive instruction?

 Approved applications are valid for up to 60 calendar days from the date the qualified condition is verified by the medical professional.
-If services are required beyond 60 calendar days, it is recommend that applications to continue services be submitted 2 weeks prior to the ending date in order to avoid an interruption in instruction.
+If services are required beyond 60 calendar days, it is recommend that applications to continue services be submitted two weeks prior to the ending date in order to avoid an interruption in instruction.

 Concurrent delivery of instructional services may be provided for a student whose physical or emotional condition requires the student to be absent from school on an intermittent basis.
 Examples of these conditions are kidney failure, cancer, asthma, cystic fibrosis, sickle cell anemia, depression, and bipolar disorder.
 For students who receive concurrent delivery of instructional services, service need is reverified annually.

-• Parents must sign a Teacher’s Biweekly Report of Interim Instructional Services (MCPS Form 311-13), following each session in order to verify the amount of time and the date in which instruction was provided.
+• Parents must sign a Instructor’s Biweekly Report of Interim Instructional Services (MCPS Form 311-13), following each session in order to verify the amount of time and the date in which instruction was provided.
 When instruction takes place in a public setting, students may sign the completed form.

 • Provide a quiet, well-lit and smoke-free room for each instructional session.